leomrtns/super_distance/README.md

   2. We implemented both UPGMA and single-linkage clustering, besides the bioNJ implemenentation of the Neighbour-Joining algorithm.
   3. We always scale the final pairwise distance matrix, before the clustering step.
-Branch lengths in original scale can be recovered from subsets of gene trees (*not implemented yet*).
+Branch lengths in original scale can be recovered from subsets of gene trees (&#x126D4; *unfinished*).
   4. It is not uncommon to have a lot of missing information, for instance when two species are never seen together in the same gene.
-In this case we estimate their pairwise distance from species in common (*not implemented yet*).
+In this case we estimate their pairwise distance from species in common ( &#x126D4; *unfinished*).

 As usual, some methods/combinations will make more sense than others.

+### Bipartition-based
+These are the classic supertree approaches, also known as "matrix representation with parsimony" (MRP) since the maximum parsimony tree is inferred from the bipartition patterns.
+However we extended it to work with mul-trees, by looking at the species represented at both ends of each bipartition (&#x126D4; *unfinished*, right now it works correctly with ortholog sets).

+The set of gene trees will generate a binary matrix where each row (sample) is a species and each column (dimension) is a bipartition.
+For any given species tree the parsimony score can be calculated from this matrix. where missing data is coded accordingly.
+This is a preferred algorithm for sparse data sets (i.e. gene trees don't have information about all species).

 ## Installation
 ### From source